mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Any psionic device has a specific function or set of functions.
 This might be to enhance a particular talent or power or to replicate one.
-Every device requires Psionic Strength points to power it and achieve its effects; this cost is stipulated in the item’s description.
+Every device requires Psionic Strength points to power it and achieve its effects; this cost is stipulated in the item's description.

 Not all of the devices listed here will be suitable for every campaign.
 Referees need to decide what types of devices are available, both at